bbusse/ledctrl/README.md

 ```
 $ ledctrl help
 ```
-It is recommended to set the required variable via the ENVIRONMENT
+It is recommended to set the required variables via the ENVIRONMENT, e.g. by adding them to shellrc
 ```
 $ LEDCTRL_ADDRESS=10.23.42.64 \
   LEDCTRL_PORT=4223 \